Packages

 Section titled “Publishing a package”From the Packages page, click New package and walk through the wizard:

-- Details — name, version (semver), visibility (private / unlisted / public)
+- Details — name, version (semver), visibility (private / unlisted / public).

 Installing a package